What is Paid Search Advertising? PPC Beginners Guide

 paid search advertising strategy

-Sleep Tech sought to enhance its market position in the sleep industry despite budget constraints.
-They teamed up with KORTX, who conducted a thorough audit of their marketing approach.
+Despite budget constraints, sleep Tech sought to enhance its market position in the sleep industry.
+They teamed up with KORTX, who thoroughly audited their marketing approach.
 KORTX revamped Sleep Tech’s paid search strategy,

-KORTX improved the sleep technology company’s paid search campaign by identifying missed opportunities and restructuring the bidding strategy, marketing tags, geo-targeting, ad groups, keywords, and landing pages, leading to better performance and more conversions.
+KORTX improved the sleep technology company’s paid search campaign by identifying missed opportunities and restructuring the bidding strategy, marketing tags, geo-targeting, ad groups, keywords, and landing pages.
+This led to better performance and more conversions.

 Results